Every summer, our family spent a month holidaying at nearby Waipu Cove.

 The bach was very small.
 The larger of the two rooms was just big enough to hold two bunks (for Mum and Dad), plus a table and chairs, and the second room was tiny.
 It contained two small bunks (for me and my sister Lynne), a basin, and a tiny little electric cooker with two hotplates.
 When my older brother Max was there he had to sleep in a tent in the camping ground.

-The photo on the right was taken in 1959 and shows my girlfriend Carol Griffin (in front), my sister Lynne, and a young friend Bryce Beeston, on the steps of the bach.
+The photo was taken in 1959 and shows my girlfriend Carol Griffin (in front) and my sister Lynne on the steps of the bach.